 If the appliance is eight years or older: Once an appliance becomes elderly, usually it makes sense to buy a new one.
 If you have a high-end, older appliance, however, you may want to repair it, provided it is not repair-prone.

-If repairs are really expensive: If the repair bill is more than half
+If repairs are really expensive: If the repair bill is more than half the price of a new product, you are probably better advised to buy new than to replace it.

 If the appliance is under warranty: Even if repairs will be only partially covered by a warranty or service contract, repairing is the way you should go.
 If it's under warranty, call a factory-authorized repair shop.
 If not, an independent contractor is likely to offer better service at a lower cost.